Tourism & Hospitality Management Available Sessions

 - Apply by:

-You'll enroll in 2-3 CETT-UB elective courses, and 2-3 CEA courses per semester.
-CEA core and elective courses meet for 45 contact hours/3 credits.
-You can substitute one CEA course for the CEA internship seminar and a tourism or hospitality-focused internship placement (see below for further details regarding the internship).
-CETT-UB courses meet for 60 contact hours/4 US credits.
-Overall, semester students may earn a total of 14-19 credits (210-285 contact hours).
+You'll enroll in 1 CEA core course, 1-2 CEA courses and 2-3 CETT-UB courses.
+CEA courses meet for 45 contact hours/3 credits.
+You can substitute the CEA core course for the CEA internship seminar and a tourism or hospitality-focused internship placement (see below for further details regarding the internship).
+CETT-UB courses meet for 45-60 contact hours/3-4 US credits.
+Overall, semester students may earn a total of 12-18 credits (up to 285 contact hours).

 Typically, core and elective courses meet twice per week, Monday-Thursday.
 Active learning components required by your courses may be scheduled for Fridays.

 Prior to departure, you will select your preferred courses and take an online language placement exam.
 You will be enrolled into courses based on their availability.
 If choosing the internship option you'll automatically be enrolled in your internship course upon placement.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 If you choose to take a Spanish language or elective course, to ensure that you receive credit for the language level you place into, have your home university pre-approve courses at several levels before you leave for Spain.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.

 If you selected the internship option, you will enroll in the 3-6 variable credit internship course which includes the required online hybrid course and a minimum of 120 hours at your internship placement.
 The course has been designed to help you make the most of your internship and launch your transition to professional with the refined and strengthened career skills employers are craving.
 The course features one hour of face-to-face coaching sessions per week during your internship and includes additional self-directed course content, activities and assignments equivalent to about 30-40 hours total.